 Market risk expresses the risks stemming from investment activities.
-The Company's investment strategy is conservative and the investment portfolio consists only of fixed income instruments.
+The Company's investment strategy is conservative and the investment portfolio consists mainly of fixed income instruments.

 The Company did not have any derivatives during the reporting period.

-The Company's investment operations generated a return of 2.2% in 2019 (2018: -0.2%).
-The investment assets amounted as at the end of the reporting period to \in 318,436 thousand (2018: \notin 274,731 thousand).
+The Company's investment operations generated a return of 1.4% in 2020 (2019: 2.2%).
+The investment assets amounted as at the end of the reporting period to €296,496 thousand (2019: €318,436 thousand).